BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide-new.md

 # MR BONES’ WILD GUIDE - New!

-This is an updated version of [my old Mr Bone's Wild Guide](/Tutorials/Visual/mrboneswildguide) to making custom head armatures.
+This is an updated version of [the old Mr Bone's Wild Guide](/Tutorials/Visual/mrboneswildguide) to making custom head armatures.
 It is intended for use with Blender 4+ and the most recent releases of

 There have been some great improvements with the GR2 Blender plugin as well as LSLIB which make this process a bit more streamlined due to the conversion via gltf.
 I will list them below under tools.